 The lactose and the thickeners may be tough for some folks to digest, which is why the “Ghost Enzymes” (proteases, bromelain, and lactase) are notable.
 These should help to digest the protein and minimize gassiness, plus bromelain has been linked to reduced inflammation and soreness after exercise.

-It’s pretty low in allergens — there’s no soy, gluten, or corn, and the lactase should help folks who are lactose intolerant.
-(Though the truth of that statement depends on how severe your reaction to whey normally is.)
+It’s pretty low in allergens — there’s no soy, gluten, or corn, and the lactase should help folks who are lactose intolerant (though the truth of that statement depends on how severe your reaction to whey normally is).

 Ghost Whey Protein Price

-That’s pretty pricy; most protein powders are between 4 and 5 cents per gram of protein.
-Compare Ghost with 2 pounds of Optimum Nutrition’s Gold Standard at $1.03 cents per serving (4.31 cents per gram of protein), BPI Sports Whey HD ($1.04 per serving or 4.16 cents per gram of protein), 2 pounds of Cellucor Cor Performance Whey ($1.15 per serving (4.61 cents per gram), and 2 pounds of Pro Jym ($1.27 per serving or 5.29 cents per gram).
+That’s pretty pricy; most protein powders are between four and five cents per gram of protein.
+Compare Ghost with two pounds of Optimum Nutrition’s Gold Standard at $1.03 cents per serving (4.31 cents per gram of protein), BPI Sports Whey HD ($1.04 per serving or 4.16 cents per gram of protein), 2 pounds of Cellucor Cor Performance Whey ($1.15 per serving (4.61 cents per gram), and two pounds of Pro Jym ($1.27 per serving or 5.29 cents per gram).
 Hopefully, Ghost will come out with a larger sized tub so that they can charge a little less per serving.

 Ghost has pulled off the rare feat of producing a whey powder that’s low in carbs, low in fat, low in artificial ingredients, free of soy and gluten, and tastes amazing with water.
 The biggest downside is the price and you may take issue with the inclusion of sucralose as well.
 But if money is no object and you can handle a little Splenda, this protein powder can happily fit into just about any diet.